This page is primarily intended to be a reference for patients

-- After the training is completed (4 weeks), a follow up tilt-table test is performed at the same time of day as the initial training.
+- After the training is completed (i.e. 3 months) a follow up tilt-table test is performed at the same time of day as the initial training.

 There are also physical countermeasures for an impending faint.
+These are probably most useful when one cannot just sit down.
 These include leg-crossing with lower body tensing, squating, and hand/arm-tensing (Benditt and Nguyen, 2009).
 These maneuvers have been shown to be effective in preventing fainting (van Dijk et al, 2006).
 Rapid drinking of 16 oz of water has also been shown to be an effective method of avoiding a faint (Lu et al, 2003).

 |Squa maneuver (from Benditt and Nguyen, 2009).

 ||Leg cross maneuver (from Benditt and Nguyen, 2009).

 ||Hand tense maneuver (from Benditt and Nguyen, 2009).

 - Abe, H., K. Kohshi, et al. (2003).
 "Effects of orthostatic self-training on head-up tilt testing and autonomic balance in patients with neurocardiogenic syncope."
 J Cardiovasc Pharmacol 41 Suppl 1: S73-6.

 - Abe, H., K. Kohshi, et al. (2003).
 "Efficacy of orthostatic self-training in medically refractory neurocardiogenic syncope."
 Clin Exp Hypertens 25(8): 487-93.